giacomociti/rdf-playground/workflow/workflow.md

-Programming with RDF
+Maybe RDF
 ====================
 ## A provoking claim
-As a software anarchitect I like to challenge the status quo:
+As a software anarchitect, I like to challenge the status quo:
 I propose to use [RDF](https://www.w3.org/TR/rdf11-primer/) and [SPARQL](https://www.w3.org/TR/sparql11-overview/) for the core domain logic of business applications.